verhovsky/books-futures-explained/src/3_generators_pin.md

                 let res = borrowed.len();
                 *self = GeneratorA::Yield1 {to_borrow, borrowed: std::ptr::null()};

-                // We set the self-reference here
-                if let GeneratorA::Yield1 {to_borrow, borrowed} = self {
+                // NB!
+And we set the pointer to reference the to_borrow string here if let GeneratorA::Yield1 {to_borrow, borrowed} = self {
                     *borrowed = to_borrow;
                 }